nards-it/nards-db-backup/README.md

 ### Requirements

 - Docker (optional, for containerized deployment)
-- Python 3.9
+- Python 3.9 (or compatible, e.g., 3.10 as per Dockerfile)
-- MySQL or PostGIS database
+- MySQL, PostGIS, PostgreSQL, or Redis database

 ### Build using Docker